ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Dragon Knight/Rider Practice.md

 ### Dragon's Claw (Level 3)

-Starting at 3rd level, you're able to better co-ordinate with your dragon.
+Starting at 3rd level, you're able to better coordinate with your dragon.
 While both you and your dragon are within 5 feet of a hostile creature, the creature has disadvantage on attack rolls that don't target you or your dragon.

 Additionally, when a hostile creature's movement provokes an opportunity attack from you, you can use your reaction to attempt to grapple or shove the creature.